ColdFusionX/Information-Security-Policy/InformationSecurity_Policy.md

 - Daily Backups – Backup software shall be scheduled to run nightly to capture all data from the previous day.
 1. Backup logs are to be reviewed to verify that the backup was successfully completed.
 2. One responsible party should be available to supervise backups each day.
 If the designated backup specialist is not available, an alternative should be named to oversee the process.
-- Backup data storage shall not be on Embibe’s premises.
+- Backup data storage shall not be on Organisation premises.
 In case of a disaster, backup tapes should be available for retrieval and not subject to destruction.
 - Data on hard drives will be backed up daily, and mobile devices shall be bought in to be backed up on a weekly basis or as soon as practical if on an external travel arrangement.
 - Test restoration process regularly and create written instructions in the event IT personnel are not available to restore data when needed.